-Referring to the international practice, the 608/2015 Order targets gifted and talented children; students with behavioural disorders and deviant behaviour; those belonging to minorities and migrant families, refugees, and forced migrants; socially disadvantaged children and learners with special psycho-physical development.
+Referring to the international practice, the Concept for the Development of Inclusive Education targets gifted and talented children; students with behavioural disorders and deviant behaviour; those belonging to minorities and migrant families, refugees and forced migrants; socially disadvantaged children; and learners with special psychophysical development.

-According to the 2015 Concept for the Development of Inclusive Education, special education needs are defined as the need for special conditions, methods and additional training support due to specific characteristics (physical, mental, social, linguistic, etc.) and abilities of the learner.
+In the 2015 Concept for the Development of Inclusive Education, special education needs are defined as the need for special conditions, methods and additional training support due to specific characteristics (physical, mental, social, linguistic, etc.) and abilities of the learner.

 According to the 2011 Education Code, the Belarus education system consists of general, higher and special education provision.
-Special education is targeted at students with special psycho-physical needs.
-It aims to create special conditions for the development and correction of students’ physical and/or mental disorders through the provision of specific pedagogical, medical, and social assistance.
+Special education is targeted at students with special psychophysical needs.
+It aims to create special conditions for the development and correction of students’ physical and/or mental disorders through the provision of specific pedagogical, medical and social assistance.

 Early intervention, screening and assessment

-In line with the international commitments, the 1224/1991 Law on Social Protection of Persons with Disabilities is expected to be amended to include the concepts of reasonable accommodation and universal design, together with a renovated approach to disability that moves away from the medical one.
+In line with the international commitments, the 1991 Law on Social Protection of Persons with Disabilities is expected to be amended to include the concepts of reasonable accommodation and universal design, together with a renovated approach to disability that moves away from the medical one.

-The 1944 Constitution of the Republic of Belarus, as amended in 2004, contains a gender equality provision, recognizing women’s equal rights to benefit from education and vocational training opportunities (art.
+The 1944 Constitution, as amended in 2004, contains a gender equality provision, recognizing women’s equal right to benefit from education and vocational training opportunities (Art.
 32).

 Ethnic and linguistic groups

 Belarusian and Russian have equal status as education languages, as recognized by the 2011 Education Code.
-The 1992 Law on National Minorities, as amended in 2007, lays down the right to choose a language for communication and right to decide the language for upbringing and education, in line with the constitutional provision.
+The 1992 Law on National Minorities, as amended in 2007, lays down the right to choose a language for communication and the right to decide the language for upbringing and education, in line with the constitutional provision.
 The state in turn assists with creating the conditions for the development of education and cultures of the national minorities.

 Gifted and talented children